clay-curry/Flight-Maneuvers/README.md

 | train    | instantiates a model and invokes routines for training |
 | evaluate | assesses model performance using a randomized ANOVA procedure |
 | app      | starts a web server on localhost and serves models using Flask |

+## Acknowledgements

+This work was only possible thanks to grant `TODO` and a close partnership between my school and domain experts at Oklahoma City Air Logistics Complex and the [Oklahoma Aerospace and Defense Innovation Institute](https://www.ou.edu/oadii).
+Such partnerships allow for the symbiotic exchange of ideas required from innovation and modernization, and are likely to facilitate similar works provided continued support.